Kunull/Blog/blog/2024-02-19-setting-up-an-api-hacking-lab-in-kali-linux.md

 tags: [crAPI, api hacking, Kali]
 ---

-If you want to get started with API hacking, crAPI is one of the best resources to get hands-on practice.

 In this blog post, I will walk you through the process of getting crAPI set up and running.

 <!-- truncate -->

+## crAPI lab
-## Cloning the Github repository
+### Cloning the Github repository

+If you want to get started with API hacking, crAPI is one of the best resources to get hands-on practice.

 Install the application from the following URI.